vfarcic/devops24/manuscript/04-helm.md

 ...
 ```

 We can see that there is a config named `jenkins.v1`.
 We did not explore revisions just yet.
-For now, just assume that each new installation of a Chart is version 1.
+For now, only assume that each new installation of a Chart is version 1.

 Let's take a look at the contents of the ConfigMap.